A Pramata Article

 Not necessarily.

-It’s a harsh reality, but also a common one.
 The reason: Some contract management systems are simply making you do too much.

 Many contract management systems come with a wide range of complex features.
 Some of these features may be useful, but others are simply unnecessary for your organization’s specific needs.
 All of those bells & whistles can create an overcrowded system that’s challenging to understand and navigate.